 How to Develop a User Story Map

 The first step in creating a customer-driven user story map is to identify the features of your product or services.
 Frame the features and break them down into different parts.
 Furthermore, in the next step, write stories related to the feature underneath every horizontal segment.
 At this point, the story map doesn’t have to be well developed; focuses on elaborating the information under accurate headings.

 With time, the more detailed requirements will be transferred by clients, and this will be added gradually to the map.
 However, make sure the chronological order of the functions matches the consumer journey.

 It is a larger process and requires regular interaction between team members and stakeholders.
-The main purpose of this is to get a higher value that can be delivered to the end-user.
-The story mapping catches all the conversation in a pictorial form.
+The main purpose of this is to get a higher value that can be delivered to the end user.
+The story mapping catches all the conversations in a pictorial form.